MauraSlavin/HouseholdFinances/README.md

 ## Buckets Table
 1. ID*
-2. TransactionID*: link to transaction in the Transactions table
+2. TransactionID*: ID of transaction in the Transactions table
 3. Amount*: float (2 decimal places) - amount to/from this bucket
 4. Bucket*: string - name of the bucket (i.e. "Property Taxes")